 The culture at NWTC encourages a team approach to achieving the vision and mission; open lines of communication, participatory management styles of administrators and an overall attitude of “work hard, play hard” characterize a culture that is dedicated to meeting the needs of the students.
 By striving to be industry-focused, student-centered, and performance-driven, our students have a greater probability of success.

-Mission – Preparing students for success in education, the workplace and life.
+Mission – Creating success in education, the workplace, and life.

 Vision – Northwest Technology Center creates opportunities through high quality educational experiences.